vangaravikiranreddy/MorrisInorderTraversal/README.md

 -->Inorder Traversal is an approach that is used to traverse the tree, to traverse a tree it takes O(Height) recursive space.

--->Morris Inorder Traversal is used to optimize the O(Height) recursive space to O(1).
+-->Morris Inorder Traversal is used to optimize the memory space from O(Height) recursive space to O(1).